ananyab1909/StegaSpy/README.md

 ## Requirements
 - MongoDB must be installed on device.
-- A database named url_shortener must be created in the same.

 ## About Me
 Hello, my name is Ananya Biswas.
 I am an Engineering Student at [Kalinga Institute of Industrial Technology](https://kiit.ac.in/).
 I enjoy making teeny tiny projects in